TYPO3-extensions/sphinx/Documentation/AdministratorManual/InstallingExtension/Index.rst

 #.
 Install Pygments library (http://pygments.org/), and configure TypoScript highlighting

 #.
-Install TYPO3-related commands provided by the TYPO3 Documentation Team (TYPO3 ReST tools)
+Install TYPO3-related commands provided by the TYPO3 Documentation Team

 The manual process buttons let you locally change files and rebuild your environment.
-This is particularly useful if you want to use the `Git repository of the TYPO3 ReST tools`_ instead of a snapshot.
+This is particularly useful if you want to use the Git repositories of the TYPO3-related commands instead of a snapshot.
+Please note however that the repositories will be automatically used if your system supports the :program:`git` command.

-.. _`git repository of the TYPO3 ReST tools`: https://git.typo3.org/Documentation/RestTools.git/

 The "download" button fetches the corresponding sources of Sphinx, the TYPO3-related commands, the PyYAML library, the Pygments library, ... if they are not available locally.